afraser3/afraser3.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-This is a work in progress, but here you can find a copy of [my thesis](http://afraser3.github.io/files/Fraser_thesis.pdf), or [click here](http://afraser3.github.io/files/Fraser_CV.pdf) for my CV (refereed publications listed at the end), last updated Oct 2025.
-The research tab above will take you to a partial summary of my research.

-### If you are a student (grad or undergrad) at CU-Boulder interested in working on one of several research topics ranging from simple fluid instabilities to MHD turbulence in stars, please get in touch!
+**If you are a student (grad or undergrad) at CU-Boulder interested in working on one of several research topics ranging from simple fluid instabilities to MHD turbulence in stars, please get in touch!**
 I'm especially hoping to work with students on follow-up work pertaining to [this paper on fluid instabilities](https://doi.org/10.1017/jfm.2022.782), or [this paper on MHD turbulence in stars](https://doi.org/10.3847/1538-4357/ad26fe).
 Some simple programming experience, vector calculus, and linear algebra are the preferred prerequisites, but I'm happy to work something out with any interested and motivated student.

-# About me

 I am an NSF Astronomy and Astrophysics Postdoctoral Fellow at the University of Colorado, Boulder, primarily in the Department of Applied Mathematics.
 Previously, I was a Hale Postdoctoral Fellow at CU-Boulder, after doing a brief postdoc at the University of California, Santa Cruz (UCSC) working with Prof. Pascale Garaud in the Applied Math department.
 I earned my PhD in Physics at the University of Wisconsin-Madison working with Profs.
 Paul Terry and Ellen Zweibel (on plasma shear flows), and as an undergraduate I studied physics and math at the University of Oregon.